Dromineer: Features

-Home to an ivy-clad ruinous 13th-century Kennedy tower house, public harbour and other facilities, it is a destination for some tourists, including those interested in boating on the lake.
+Home to an ivy-clad ruined 13th-century Kennedy tower house, public harbour and other facilities, it is a destination for some tourists, including those interested in boating on the lake.
 The name Dromineer in Irish is "Drom Inbhir", meaning the back of the ford of the river.

 Amenities in Dromineer include a pub with a restaurant, holiday accommodation, a café, a children's playground, a public marina, a private marina and boating clubs.

 Dromineer is home to the Lough Derg Lifeboat, which is the RNLI's third inland lifeboat station and was the first inland station in the Republic of Ireland.
 During 2013 the Lough Derg Lifeboat launched 20 times and rescued 33 people.

 Buildings of note

 In addition to the O'Kennedy towerhouse (ruined), structures listed as being protected by Tipperary County Council in the area include Dromineer Quay and Canal store.
 Both of these date from around 1845 (RPS Refs S568 and S569).

 Two corrugated iron roofed houses summer houses from the 1920s overlook the lake (RPS Refs S571 and S572).